MuhammadHussain06/ai-inference-overhead-harness/README.md

 - **Single-node only** — no multi-region or real network-hop path.
 - **Every inference call is one row in, one prediction out.** There is no batching path anywhere in `fraud-ml-service`.
 Results characterize unbatched synchronous-call overhead and say nothing about batched or dynamically-batched serving.
 - **Synthetic, uniformly-random feature vectors.** The licensed dataset cannot be bundled, so `randomFeatures()` draws in a roughly PCA-shaped range.
-XGBoost traversal cost is dominated by tree structure rather than input values, but this is an assumption the results rest on rather than a verified property.
+Two things bound the exposure: booster traversal is structure-dominated (measured flat at 0.04–0.05 ms across all four tiers, against a depth-4, 100-tree model), and the term that actually dominates `modelInferenceTimeMs` — the DataFrame→`DMatrix` conversion — is a dtype-and-shape operation independent of the values.
+The feature distribution therefore has little influence on the measured cost, though the models were trained on real data and their tree structure reflects it.
 - **Reduced feature space even at the largest tier** — `V1..V28` + `Amount` is the full PCA set available, but the source dataset is itself a reduced anonymized representation.
 - **Core pinning is host-specific.** Results are not comparable across different core counts or SMT settings without re-picking `cpuset` values, and the SMT check will abort rather than silently produce incomparable numbers.
 - **Concurrency-scan P99s are not uniformly powered.** `ITERATIONS_PER_VU` holds per-VU sample count constant while total N grows with VUS (100 at VUS=1, 6400 at VUS=64, by design, to resolve tails under contention).
 P99 confidence intervals widen at lower concurrency; do not read a row of per-concurrency P99s as equally precise.